Opinion | We can’t let the gun imperialists win again

 Chilling free speech.
 That’s exactly what the gun imperialists are trying to do.
 They have enjoyed enormous success in intimidating politicians who should know better — in the wake of one massacre of innocents after another — into opposing even modest enhancements of our gun regulations.

 It’s dispiriting that the slaughter of students couldn’t galvanize the political class to action.
-But perhaps the violence and intimidation we have seen over the past year has finally unmasked the extremists for who they are.
+But perhaps the violence and intimidation we have seen over the past year have finally unmasked the extremists for who they are.
 It’s time for rationality and democracy to prevail.

 Read more from E.J.
 Dionne’s archive, follow him on Twitter or subscribe to his updates on Facebook.